fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 4. [http://click.pocoo.org](http://click.pocoo.org)

-Chapter 7.
+Lab 7.
 Using pytest with Other Tools • 136

 Let’s pause and install version 2 of Tasks: